-Both ratios above analyzes the dividend payout with respect to earnings and cash flow of the company.
+Both ratios above analyzes the dividend cover with respect to earnings and free cash flow of the company.

 Of course, the business prospect of the company is important too in the analysis of the safety of the dividend.
 When sales or revenue is slow, dividend payment from the company might be affected and there might even be a cut in dividend if business deteriorates seriously.

-But a business with strong earnings and free cash flow will be able to sustain the dividend payment uncut and may possibly bump up the payout in future even when sales or revenue has slowed down considerably.
+But a business with strong earnings and free cash flow generation will be able to keep the dividend payment uncut and may possibly bump up the payout in future even when sales or revenue has slowed down considerably.

-In this article, we dive straight into the financial of the company to look at the earnings and free cash flow to find out how safe the dividend is with respect to these variables.
+In this article, we will dive straight into GM’s financial to look at the company’s earnings and free cash flow to find out how safe the dividends are with respect to these variables.

 Before going into payout ratio analysis, we first look at General Motors dividend history.
-The chart above shows the historical dividend payout from the company over the previous 6 years from 2014 to 2019.
+The chart above shows the historical quarterly dividend declared and paid over the previous 6 years from 2014 to 2020.

 “Since our formation, we had not paid any dividends on our common stock through the year ended December 31, 2013.
 Beginning in the first quarter of 2014 our Board of Directors declared, and we paid, quarterly dividends on common stock in the amount of $0.30 per share.
 It is anticipated that dividends on our common stock will continue to be declared and paid quarterly.
 However our payment of dividends in the future, if any, will be determined by our Board of Directors and will be paid out of funds legally available for that purpose.
 Our payment of dividends in the future will depend on business conditions, our financial condition, earnings, liquidity and capital requirements and other factors.“

-For the 6-year period from 2014 to 2019, GM quarterly dividend has increased from $0.30 per common share to $0.38 per common share.
-The compounded growth rate (CGR) of the dividend is around 1% every quarter since 2014.
+Over the 6-year period from 2014 to 2020, GM quarterly dividend has increased from $0.30 per common share to $0.38 per common share, representing a compounded growth rate (CGR) of roughly 1% every quarter since 2014.

-The dividend to earnings payout ratio is the first variable that we talked about at the start of the article.
-It is an important variable that investors often use to find out how much percentage of earnings are paid out as dividend.
+The dividend to earnings payout ratio is the first metric that we talked about at the start of the article.
+It represents an important metric that investors often use to find out the portion of earnings per share that is being paid out as dividend.

-When analyzing the dividend to earnings payout ratio, the lower the payout ratio the better it is for the dividend as it indicates that the company has plenty of flexibility in increasing the dividend in the future.
+When analyzing the payout ratio, the lower the ratio the better the dividend cover will be as it indicates that the company has plenty of flexibility in bumping up the dividend in the future.
 The assumption here is that the company can sustain the same earnings power in future.

 To make long story short, the formula that I used to calculate the dividend to earnings payout ratio is shown below: